 User Identity: All email systems must have unique user-IDs and associated passwords to isolate the mail of different users.
 Misrepresenting, obscuring, suppressing, or replacing a user's identity on an email system is forbidden.
 The user name, email address, organizational affiliation, and related information included with email or postings must reflect the actual originator of the mail or postings.

 Where feasible and practical, the person whose email is being accessed will be given notice of such access in advance.
-However, where, in the judgment of the president, chief technology officer, or vice president for legal affairs and general counsel, such notice would be contrary to the University's interest, such notice will not be provided.
-Any person whose email is accessed without advance notice will be notified that his or her email account has been accessed as soon after such access as is practically feasible, unless compelling or legal reasons approved by the Office of the Vice President for Legal Affairs and General Counsel dictate otherwise.
-Supervisors who want to access a subordinate's email must contact the Office of the Vice President for Legal Affairs and General Counsel in advance.
-Yearly, the Office of the Vice President for Legal Affairs and General Counsel will report to the Faculty Senate the number of times authorization to access email has occurred.
+However, where, in the judgment of the president, chief information officer, or general counsel, such notice would be contrary to the University's interest, such notice will not be provided.
+Any person whose email is accessed without advance notice will be notified that his or her email account has been accessed as soon after such access as is practically feasible, unless compelling or legal reasons approved by the Office of the General Counsel dictate otherwise.
+Supervisors who want to access a subordinate's email must contact the Office of the General Counsel in advance.
+Yearly, the Office of the General Counsel will report to the Faculty Senate the number of times authorization to access email has occurred.

 Some system administrators have access to email by way of automated systems, such as undeliverable email, and may have to access email for routine maintenance of systems and for specific system problems.
 Such administrators will take precautions to ensure that they view only those portions of email necessary to perform their duties.
-System administrators accessing legally protected or confidential information or records shall not disclose, copy, or otherwise disseminate any other information or records unless authorized by the chief technology officer or the vice president for legal affairs and general counsel.
+System administrators accessing legally protected or confidential information or records shall not disclose, copy, or otherwise disseminate any other information or records unless authorized by the chief information officer or the general counsel.

 In addition, email prepared by public employees using University resources may be subject to disclosure under state and federal law and may constitute documents that are subject to disclosure in administrative or legal actions.